|T1562.001||Disable or Modify Tools|

 |T1562.007||Disable or Modify Cloud Firewall|

-Adversaries may disable security tools to avoid possible detection of their tools and activities.
-This can take the form of killing security software or event logging processes, deleting Registry keys so that tools do not start at run time, or other methods to interfere with security tools scanning or reporting information.
+Adversaries may modify and/or disable security tools to avoid possible detection of their malware/tools and activities.
+This may take the many forms, such as killing security software processes or services, modifying / deleting Registry keys or configuration files so that tools do not operate properly, or other methods to interfere with security tools scanning or reporting information.

 Lazarus Group malware TangoDelta attempts to terminate various processes associated with McAfee.
 Additionally, Lazarus Group malware SHARPKNOT disables the Microsoft Windows System Event Notification and Alerter services..
-During a 2019 intrusion, Lazarus Group disabled Windows Defender and Credential Guard as some of their first actions on host.

 Maze has disabled dynamic analysis and other security tools including IDA debugger, x32dbg, and OllyDbg.
 It has also disabled Windows Defender's Real-Time Monitoring feature and attempted to disable endpoint protection services.